Patrick Carney: Early life

-Carney's father, Jim, is a retired reporter for the Akron Beacon Journal and a music lover whom Carney credits with introducing him to various genres.

-His mother, Mary Stormer, is the traffic and parking supervisor for the Akron Municipal Clerk of Courts and is a former member of the Akron Board of Education.

-Carney has three brothers, William, who is an Amtrak supervisor; Michael, a graphic artist who created the art for each of the Black Keys' albums until he handed over the reigns for Dropout Boogie; and Barry Stormer Jr., who is an investment banker.

-Carney's uncle, Ralph Carney, was a professional saxophone player, and played with Tom Waits, Marc Ribot and the B-52's among others.

-After Carney's parents divorced when he was 6, he lived part of the time with his mother, Mary Stormer, and part of the time with his father, Jim Carney, who had moved to a neighborhood in West Akron (Ohio) not far from the home in which he and Mary lived.
-Dan Auerbach lived around the block in this new neighborhood, and Patrick and Dan met and played tag football with Auerbach's friends, although Patrick and Auerbach did not become friends until high school.

-Carney stated in an interview with Modern Drummer that he never took drum lessons as a kid, but learned by mimicking friends that were also drummers, using a $150 drumset that he bought with money earned from a job as a teenager.
+Carney stated in an interview with Modern Drummer that he never took drum lessons as a child, but learned by mimicking friends who also were drummers, using a $150 drumset that he bought with money earned from a job as a teenager.
+Carney grew up in Akron, Ohio.

-Music career
+Career

 In 2001, Carney and Auerbach, lead singer and guitarist, formed the Black Keys, releasing their debut album The Big Come Up less than a year later.
 This was followed by Thickfreakness in 2003 and Rubber Factory in 2004.
 The band's fourth album Magic Potion was released in 2006.
-Attack & Release, their critically acclaimed fifth album was released in 2008, with a follow up in 2010 titled Brothers.
-The band released the albums El Camino in 2011, Turn Blue in 2014, and Delta Kream in 2021.
-The band's latest album is Dropout Boogie, released in 2022.
+Attack & Release, their critically acclaimed fifth album was released in 2008, with a follow-up in 2010 titled Brothers.
+The band released the albums El Camino in 2011, Turn Blue in 2014, Let's Rock in 2019, Delta Kream in 2021, and Dropout Boogie in 2022.
+The band's album Ohio Players was released on April 5, 2024.

-Music Producer
+Music producer

 Carney currently produces and writes music out of his Nashville, Tennessee-based recording studio, Audio Eagle.
 He has produced a range of artists from various musical backgrounds including the Black Keys, Michelle Branch, Calvin Johnson, Tennis, the Sheepdogs, Beaten Awake, Houseguest, Churchbuilder, Jessy Wilson, Kramies and *repeat repeat.